dbissell6/Math4Cyber/08_Machine_Learning.md

 `Cross-Entropy Loss`: Preferred for classification problems.
 It measures the performance of a classification model whose output is a probability value between 0 and 1.
 Cross-entropy loss increases as the predicted probability diverges from the actual label.

 `Binary Cross-Entropy`: A special case of cross-entropy loss for binary classification tasks.

+# Additional concerns

+We typically say the model overfits the data if the model predicts accurately on the training dataset but doesn’t generalize well to other test examples, that is, if the training error is small but the test error is large.
+We say the model underfits the data if the training error is relatively large.

+Overftting is typically a result of using too complex models, and we need to choose a proper model complexity to achieve the optimal bias-variance tradeoff.
+Regularization is used to control the complexity and minimize overfitting.